Last Updated on April 4, 2021

 Cape Hillsborough offers visits the opportunity to explore and experience the natural beauty of the Mackay region and is a worthwhile addition to any Queensland itinerary.

-Are the Cape Hillsborough kangaroos and wallabies wild?
+Are the kangaroos and the wallabies at Cape Hillsborough wild?

 The kangaroos and wallabies come down onto the beach to feed at dawn off the seed pods that have been washed onto the shore and then hop off just after sunrise to chill out for the rest of the day.